mokshit03/Fullstack_Springboot_ReactJs/README.md

 #### Running the Application
 npm start

-The frontend typically runs on http://localhost:3000 and the backend on http://localhost:5000, unless configured otherwise.

-Folder Structure
-Unknownyour-repo/
-  ├── backend/
-  │   ├── src/
-  │   └── ...
-  ├── frontend/
-  │   ├── src/
-  │   └── ...
-  └── README.md

 #### License
 This project is licensed under the MIT License - see the LICENSE file for details.